Mehdi Khalil

-Khalil started his senior career in Sierra Leone at Johansen, before moving to Sweden in 2011, first playing at Koping FF before transferring to Djurgården.
+Khalil started his senior career in Sierra Leone at Johansen, before moving to Sweden in 2011, first playing at Köping FF before transferring to Djurgården.
 Following his experience in Sweden, Khalil moved back to his native country, at Kallon, before joining Lebanese club Safa in 2013.
 After spending four years at the club, Khalil moved to Lebanese Premier League reigning champions Ahed in 2017.
 He won the 2019 AFC Cup with the side, the first in Lebanese history, as the competition's Most Valuable Player.
-In 2020, Khalil moved to Iranian side Zob Ahan on a six-month loan.
+In 2020, Khalil moved to Iranian side Zob Ahan on a six-month loan, and in 2023 he joined Al-Faisaly in Jordan on a one-year loan.
+Khalil returned to Safa on a six-month loan in 2024.

-Born in Sierra Leone to Lebanese parents, Khalil was called up to represent his native country at youth level, without featuring.
+Born in the Ivory Coast and raised in Sierra Leone, Khalil was called up to represent Sierra Leone at youth level without featuring.
 He has represented Lebanon at senior level since 2013.
 Khalil played at the 2018 and 2022 FIFA World Cup qualification, and was Lebanon's main goalkeeper at the 2019 AFC Asian Cup.

 Early life

 Born in Bouaké, Ivory Coast to Lebanese parents, Khalil moved to Freetown, Sierra Leone with his family at a young age.
-He started playing six-a-side football, a popular form of football in Sierra Leone, at age 12 at Young Sportsmen Club as a defender.
+He started playing six-a-side football, a popular form of football in Sierra Leone, at age 12 at Young Sportsmen Club (YSC) as a defender.
 Noticing his physical attributes, namely his height, Khalil's coach advised him to switch position to goalkeeper.

-At age 15, he moved to Johansen to play football.
+At age 15–16, he was noticed by Isha Johansen – owner of football club Johansen alongside her Norwegian husband Arne Birger Johansen – in a match between YSC and Johansen.
+His performance in the game prompted Isha to sign Khalil to Johansen's under-17 team.